Site founded Sept. 1, 2000. We passed 3 million page views on Feb. 10, 2009

 (Click to send email)

-Mortimer Cook, Bug and Sedro
+Mortimer Cook, Bug and Sedro:

 Yes, Virginia.
 Sedro was originally named Bug.
 The little burg on the north shore of the Skagit River was named that way by founder Mortimer Cook within a year after he began claiming and buying land in June 1884.
 He bought outright and obtained options on patches of timber in the swampy areas that now encompass Sedro-Woolley, and more timberland all the way up the hill three miles north that eventually became known as Duke's Hill.
 Deanna Ammons, the historian of Clear Lake, found the only known newspaper reference of that time to the naming of Bug and Sedro, and we share it now along with other contemporary stories.

-At first, he lived here alone, boarding with pioneer David Batey, who then lived with his wife, Georgianna, and his stepsons in a log house somewhere near the river on his homestead that lay to the west about halfway between Cook's townsite and the town of Sterling, the earliest upriver town in Skagit County.
+At first, he lived here alone, boarding with pioneer David Batey, who then lived with his wife, Georgianna, and his stepsons in their hand-built log home near the river on his homestead that lay to the west about halfway between Cook's townsite and the town of Sterling, the earliest upriver town in Skagit County.
 Batey later built a large combination house/hotel/hospital on the bench of land that is now the elbow of Rhodes road.
 Batey built a general store for Cook and a house where Riverfront Park stands today.
 Cook's wife and teenage daughters joined him a year later on June 22, 1885, after the house was ready and after the town had a proper name.
-You can read more about the family in the Journal introduction to the Cooks [link repaired].
+You can read more about the family in the Journal introduction to the Cooks.
 Meanwhile, you will find below the four known references to Bug/Sedro, which all give different perspective on the name, and then we will try to tie it all up in a tidy package at the end.

 Skagit News, May 12, 1885